 -When a previous owner had opened up a pass through from the kitchen to the dining room, they did a very poor job in shoring up the studs they cut.
 Two of them were literally unattached and wobbly.
 Good thing it's not a load bearing wall!

 -There is now an amazing view of the back yard now from the kitchen.
-We are very pleased with our decision to open things up a bit.
+We are very pleased with our decision to open things up a bit.-There wasn't any insulation in the water vent portion of one wall (used to build Mouse-Metropolis, no doubt).

 ...stay tuned.....